 How to Create a Child Theme in WordPress

 WordPress is a powerful platform that offers a lot of flexibility in terms of customizing your website’s appearance and functionality.
 However, making changes to your website’s theme can be risky, as these changes may be lost when the theme is updated.
 To avoid this issue, WordPress offers a solution called child themes.
+So in this article we will see how creating a child theme could be beneficial and how you can create one yourself.

 What is A Parent Theme?